djcustard/GestureGAN/README.md

 ![ClassifierModelTrain](https://github.com/djcustard/GestureGAN/blob/master/Images/badModel.png)

 As we see loss is much greater and our accuracy is only about 14%, by lunchtime (a very childlike goal post) this will hopefully be above 50%.
+Under my knowledge, I will create a Sequential Model that will use two or three layers of Convolution, then I will output a value to represent the tag.

 Links:
 <p>link1 - https://keras.io/initializers/</p>